mingjia-he/mingjia-he.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description:
 nav: true
 nav_order: 6
 ---

-Mingjia is mentoring master students on their semester/master thesis projects at ETH Zurich :student:
+Mingjia is mentoring master students on their semester/master thesis projects at ETH Zurich :woman_student::man_student:

 If you are looking for the thesis opportunity, don't hesitate to reach out!